tangowithcode/tango_with_django_2_code/README.md

 # Tango with Django 2 Codebase
 This is a model solution for the *Tango with Django 2* book.
 Included are model solutions to all of the exercises included through each chapter.
 Screenshots that appear in the book were taken from a browser when executing this code.

 If you notice something that doesn't work -- or you think there's a better way to solve something -- it would be great to hear from you.
-Add an [*issue*](https://github.com/maxwelld90/tango_with_django_2_code/issues) to this repository, and myself of Leif will get back to you!
+Add an [*issue*](https://github.com/maxwelld90/tango_with_django_2_code/issues) to this repository, and myself or Leif will get back to you!

 Everything is working as of January 10, 2020.